 Note: The cream-based ingredients don’t freeze well, so you should avoid adding cream if you are interested in the safe refreezing of smoked salmon.

-If you let the raw salmon sit in the refrigerator for any more than 24 hours, the chances are that the taste and quality of the fish have already started degrading.
+- If you let the raw salmon sit in the refrigerator for more than 24 hours, the chances are that the taste and quality of the fish have already started degrading.

 Two Best Ways To Refreeze Smoked Salmon

 After defrosting the salmon in a refrigerator, you can follow one of the two refreezing methods given below to ensure the safe refreezing of smoked salmon.

 - Once defrosted, divide the salmon into portions by cutting it into small pieces.
 It will let you take out the required portion of salmon and save the remaining fish from ruining.

 - After cutting it into small pieces, coat both sides of the salmon pieces with olive oil.
 It will reduce the risk of air exposure and will seal in the flavor of the smoked salmon.

 - Next, tightly wrap the fish in cling-film or Ziploc bags but make sure you remove the extra air before sealing.
 You can even use vacuum-sealed bags to ensure no excess air gets in contact with the fish pieces which helps lower the contamination risk.

 - Once sealed properly, label the bags with the refreezing date and put them inside the freezer.

 - To get started, first carefully place the smoked pieces on a freezer-safe tray in a single layer in such a way that no pieces are in contact with the other.
 Flash-freezing the salmon, will help store most of its freshness.